 Federal eco-legislation and the broader consumer push for sustainability is likely to continue—and businesses and organizations that do not prioritize sustainability are falling behind.
 Luckily, there are ways to incorporate sustainability into your business plan in the new year—helping you avoid potentially losing a valuable and loyal client-base, conceding market share, and becoming non-compliant.

-Sustainability in the New Year
+Sustainability Throughout the Year

 - Appoint a Sustainability Team or Manager: If possible, creating or outsourcing a sustainability team can be a great first step—even just appointing an employee to take the lead in this area can be significant progress as it demonstrates a company culture of sustainability.
 A dedicated team or person can help find innovative ways to meet sustainability challenges that, when applied company-wide, can improve overall business operations.
 While this can be done in- house, outsourcing this work to an outside team provides unique advantages—third-party groups will usually know other business practices, understand new or upcoming regulatory requirements, and be able to craft possible solutions quickly and easily.
 These will allow them to come up with an efficient and robust sustainability plan, saving valuable internal employee time.

 - Perform a Sustainability Audit: Review your major business functions from the previous year and identify any areas in which sustainability was not included in decision making.
 Decide which areas are material for your company to focus on.
 From there, research how these areas could be more sustainable and identify what best practices may currently exist in the market that may be beneficial.
 A thorough analysis of organizational struggles and industry best practices can help anticipate and plan for potential challenges to progress.